ioda-net/geo-infra/docs/getting-started.rst

     USER ALL=(ALL) NOPASSWD: /usr/bin/indexer --verbose --rotate --config /etc/sphinx/customer-infra.conf --all
     USER ALL=(ALL) NOPASSWD: /usr/sbin/apachectl -t

-- The following libraries to correctly create the python venv: geos, geos-devel, postgresql-devel, libxml2-devel, libxslt-devel.
-On debian based system, use this list: libgeos-c1, libgeos-dev, libxml2-dev, libxslt-dev.
+- The following libraries to correctly create the Python venv:

+  - geos
+  - geos-devel
+  - postgresql-devel
+  - libxml2-devel
+  - libxslt-devel

+  On debian based system, use this list:

+  - libgeos-c1
+  - libgeos-dev
+  - libxml2-dev
+  - libxslt-dev

 Before we start
 ---------------

 All tasks are launched here with `manuel <https://github.com/ShaneKilkelly/manuel>`__, a task runner written in Bash.
-To enable autocompletion in a Bash shell, source the ``geo-infra/manuel.autocomplete.bash`` file.
-Completion is also `available for zsh <https://github.com/ShaneKilkelly/manuel/blob/master/manuel.autocomplete.zsh>`__.
+To enable autocompletion in a Bash shell, source the ``geo-infra/manuel.autocomplete.bash`` file. `Completion is also available for zsh <https://github.com/ShaneKilkelly/manuel/blob/master/manuel.autocomplete.zsh>`__.

 To launch ``manuel`` without always appending ``./`` copy ``geo-infra/manuel`` to your ``~/bin`` folder.

-To get help about any task, use ``manuel help TASK``.
+To get help about any task (description of what it does and its arguments), use ``manuel help TASK``.
 For instance, ``manuel help help``.

 Setup the portal
 ----------------

-- Clone the repositories in the same folder (they can be arranged differently later if you override the proper values in ``geo-infra/config/config.sh``):
+- Clone all the repositories listed below in the same folder [#clone_all_same_folder]_:

-  - The main infrastructure directory.
-All commands listed below must be launched in here: ``git clone https://github.com/ioda-net/geo-infra.git``
+  - The main infrastructure directory: ``git clone https://github.com/ioda-net/geo-infra.git``
   - The API: ``git clone https://github.com/ioda-net/geo-api3.git``
   - The frontend: ``git clone https://github.com/ioda-net/geo-front3.git``
   - The sample customer infra: ``git clone https://github.com/ioda-net/customer-infra.git``